 JetStream DR is datastore agnostic for both the protected site and recovery site.
 JetStream DR captures data through IO Filters that run within vSphere; therefore, the underlying datastore can be VMFS, VSAN, vVol, or any HCI platform.
 Similarly, the recovery site can run any datastore.

 JetStream DR stores objects in the object store container in a format that is “self-describing.”
 This permits their “rehydration” – the extraction and deployment of systems and data into a recovery environment – to have no dependencies on either the protected site (which may not be accessible at all) or the destination recovery environment (which can be selected on-the-fly during the execution of the failover).
 In other words, everything required to re-create the protected cluster is accessible from the object store container at the time of need including: Virtual machines (VMs) along with their operating systems, applications and data, and even configuration information, which may include network configurations, virtual resource allocations, access permissions, and so on.
-With JetStream DR It is not necessary to create, maintain (and pay for!) a failover recovery site prior to the point of disaster recovery.

 Continuous data replication and object store garbage collection are handled via a crash-consistent, high-throughput, fault-tolerant data pipe that is created on top of the network between the protected site and the cloud data center.
 Data replication through the data pipe is fault tolerant and resilient to network interruptions, ensuring that VM protection can continue despite interference or interruptions in the network connection to the recovery site.